kavia-common/recipe-explorer-38066-38098/recipe_frontend/README.md

 ### `npm run serve`
 Serves the production build statically on the configurable port (default 3000).
 Flags used: `serve -s -L -n -C --single` for robust container operation.
+SPA redirects are provided via `public/_redirects` to ensure deep links (e.g., `/sign-in`) resolve to `index.html`.

 ## Environment Variables
 Configure via `.env` (see `.env.example`), do not hardcode: